Christonja/100-days-of-code/log.md

 **Thoughts**: Excited to to finally learn what I always refered to as 'the language that seems to smash HTML and Javascript together'.

+### Day 36: September 18, Tue, 2018

+**Today's Progress**: Working further through the React tutorials on FreeCodeCamp

+**Thoughts**: Very interesting, feels very JavaScript OO meets HTML.
+Syntax is a little convoluted, yet.. sensible and I can tell what it's achieving and how it's making things more intuitive etc. But gosh will take some time to get a handle on it I think :/